PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_PerceptronAndGradientDescent.md

 ## 3) In-Class discussion
-At 16:00, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.
+At 16:00, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today's activities.

-Next week, we will start diving into Topic.

 ## Resources